Are you an adviser? Go to Unbiased Pro

 After 10 years of this, you’d be looking at a final balance of around £149,000.

-For the curious, compound interest is worked out with the equation [x(1+y)n - 1]-x where x is the original amount, y is the interest rate, and n is the number of years invested.
+For the curious, you can work out compound interest using the equation [x(1+y)n - 1]-x where x is the original amount, y is the interest rate, and n is the number of years invested.

 Get financial advice